-At just the right time, the Son was born into this world to redeem humanity and to restore our relationship with God.
+At just the right time, the Son was born into this world to redeem humanity and restore our relationship with God.
 After all the waiting, expecting, and longing for the coming Messiah, the time was right for God to act.
-God fulfilled his promises in time and space.
+God fulfilled His promises in time and space.
 It wasn’t when people thought it would be, it wasn’t how people thought it would be, and the mission of the Messiah wasn’t what people thought it would be.

 However, at just the right time (when), Jesus Christ was born of a woman (how).
-This took place in order to restore humanity and bring us into the family of God as sons and daughters (what).
+This took place to restore humanity and bring us into the family of God as sons and daughters (what).

 4. Relate to life: